ajanicij/pypakr/README.md

 ## Initialization

-After you installed pypakr, there are two steps necessary to initialize it:
+After you installed pypakr, run command

+    pypakr init

-1. Create file .pypakr in your home directory.
-This file is a simple configuration file that looks like this:
+It will create configuration file .pypakr in your home directory and also create a base virtual environment in directory

+    $HOME/pypakr/BASE

+By default, if .pypakr does not exist before you run pypakr init, it will be created to look like this:

 ```
 [Global]
 base = /home/george/pypakr/BASE
 ```

-Replace /home/george with your home directory.
+where /home/george stands for your home directory.

-2. Run command

-    pypakr init

-This will create virtual environment in the directory defined by the value of base you specified in the configuration file, /home/george/pypakr/BASE in our example.
+However, if you don't like this default, create .pypakr and set value of key base to point to some other path.
+Then run pypakr init, and it will try to create the base directory if it doesn't exist and then create a virtual environment in it.

 # Help